geojupyter/geojupyter.org/blog/20250108-introducing-geojupyter/index.md

-Currently, a divide exists between two worlds: The desktop GIS world, in which QGIS and ArcGIS provide intuitive visualization-first interfaces to exploring data; and the programming-based GIS world which provides cutting-edge editing, reproducibility, and publishing experiences.
+Currently, a divide exists between two worlds: The desktop GIS world, in which QGIS and ArcGIS provide intuitive visualization-first interfaces to exploring data; and the programming-based GIS world which provides cutting-edge editing, reproducibility, and automated publishing experiences.

-Between those two worlds, users of code-based workflows face the daunting problem of a blank page and steep learning curves, while non-programmers are missing out on the power of code-based workflows to enable flexible alterations, version control, and low-friction reproducibility and publishing.
+Between those two worlds, users of programming-based workflows face the daunting problem of a blank page and steep learning curves, while non-coders are missing out on the power of programming-based workflows to enable flexible alterations, version control, and low-friction reproducibility and publishing.

 ## :telescope: Vision